dbrgn/photon-serial-proxy/README.md

-# Photon Serial Echo
+# Photon Serial Proxy

-Misuse a Particle Photon as a virtual serial terminal.
+Misuse a Particle Photon as a serial proxy.

+Attach RX/TX pins to the actual serial device.